 - DuPont CEO Ellen Kullman played college basketball at Tufts University.

-The impact playing sports has on one’s leadership skills it’s very evident.
-Playing sports combined with the advice given by those that “been there done that” will help you in climbing up the corporate ladder.
-We need to work hard at increasing the number of female leaders to allow organizations to experience the positive business outcomes from using the power of women.
+The impact playing sports has on one’s leadership skills is quite evident.
+Taking an athletic mindset combined with the advice given by those that have “been there done that” will help you successfully move up the corporate ladder, or find the position where you can have the greatest impact.

 As reported in Business Insider, the study on gender diversity performed by Marcus Noland, Tyler Moran, and Barbara Kotschwar for the Peterson Institute for International Economics showed that female leadership has a positive impact on a firm’s results: